Kara Tepe: Findings

 The earliest burials included remnants of clothing and textiles in Sogdian style, Peroz bowls, and bowls decorated with bird motifs.
 Subsequent burials dated to the 5th-6th centuries included the burial of Termez rulers with one side bearing a leopard figure.
+Hephthalite inscriptions were found in Kara Tepe.

 From the 7th to the 12th centuries, ascetics used some of the semi-ruined monastic cells and chambers in Qoratepa.
 The initial graves contain Sogdian-style combs, combs with handles, and eye pendants, horn-shaped spatulas, medallions, and comb cases with engravings, Sassanian pottery and lamps, spindle whorls, and an inkwell.
 They were adorned with inscriptions in Indian scripts (Kharoshthi and Brahmi) and drawings on the walls, including Kushan-Bactrian and Pahlavi-Fars.

 Archaeological research

 Initially, in the years 1926–1928, the State Museum of Oriental Art in Moscow conducted an expedition related to the culture of Eastern peoples.
 In 1937, Mikhail Masson, Y. G. Pchelina conducted research work.
-In the 1960s, archaeologist B. Y. Stavitsky led archaeological excavations.
+In the 1960s, archaeologist B. Y. Stavisky led archaeological excavations.
 Later, joint Uzbekistan-Japan archaeological expeditions took place.